Lally Segard: Amateur career

 In May 1937, Segard was, for the first time, part of the French team, with her mother as the team captain, competing against Great Britain and Ireland in the, at the time annual, match, that many years later came to bear her family's name, the Vagliano Trophy.
 She came to represent France ten times and the Continent of Europe three times, since the format of the event was changed, in the match.

 In September 1937, she was back in England and won the British Girls Amateur Championship, defeating the two years older title holder Peggy Edwards, by 5 and 4 in the 18 hole final.

-In 1939, she won her first French Ladies' Close Championship title, succeding Simone Lacoste, wife of tennis great René Lacoste, at Segard's home course Morfontaine.
-Despite not competing in 1945, due to World War II, she was winner of the championship eight times and was runner-up as late as 1967, 46 years old, losing the in the final on the second extra hole.
+In 1939, she won her first French Ladies' Close Championship title, succeeding Simone Lacoste, wife of tennis great René Lacoste, at Segard's home course Morfontaine.
+Despite not competing in 1945, due to World War II, she was winner of the championship eight times and was runner-up as late as 1967, 46 years old, losing in the final on the second extra hole.

 Segard won many important amateur titles, including the British Ladies Amateur in 1950, beating Jessie Valentine by 3 and 2 in the final at Royal County Down, Newcastle, Northern Ireland.
 She won the French Ladies' Open Amateur Championship four times and also won the open amateur championships of Spain, Italy, Switzerland, Benelux and Luxembourg.

 She represented France four times at the European Ladies' Team Championship and was on the winning team at the first two times the championship was played, 1959 and 1961.

-Affiliations

 Along with Mrs. Henri Prunaret from United States, Segard initiated and planned the first women's world amateur team championship, the Espirito Santo Trophy, held in 1964 at Golf de Saint Germain, outside Paris, France.
 She asked her friends Ricardo and Silvia Espirito Santo, who were Portuguese bankers, to donate a trophy for the event, which they did.
 She was the French non-playing captain in these championships from 1964 until 1972.
 The French team of Claudine Cros, Catherine Lacoste and Brigitte Varangot won the inaugural championship in 1964 under the captaincy of Segard.

 From 1964 Segard was president of the Ladies section of the World Amateur Golf Council, later known as the International Golf Federation, retiring in 1994, when hosting of the Espirito Santo Trophy tournament came back to France after 30 years and was played at Le Golf National, south of Paris.

 She also served the French Golf Federation as Vice-President for many years.

-Private life
+Personal life

-She married Vicomte Jacques Henri Edmund Eduard de Rafélis de Saint-Sauveur (born 1912) on 22 December 1939 and was known under the name of Vicomtesse de Saint-Sauveur during her competitive career.
+She married Vicomte Jacques Henri Edmund Eduard de Rafélis de Saint-Sauveur (1912-2002) on 22 December 1939 and was known under the name of Vicomtesse de Saint-Sauveur during her competitive career.
 They divorced in 1969.
 They had two children, a daughter, Evelyne, born 1940, and a boy, Alain, born in 1942.
 Both of her children pre-deceased her, but she had several grandchildren.

 In October 1970, she married her second husband, Patrick Segard, who died in 1979, aged 52.